Crabby's Credential Stuffing: Australian Account Takeovers in 2024

 1. Change your passwords for all of your accounts so that they are unique, and do not include permutations of existing passwords.

-2. Sign up to a password manager, such as Dashlane, to make managing your passwords easier and ensure they are unique with high complexity.
+2. Sign up to a password manager to make managing your passwords easier and ensure they are unique with high complexity.

 3. Enable multi-factor authentication, such as Google Authenticator, for access to accounts with sensitive information, or the ability to execute financial transactions, based on your personal risk tolerance.